What to Do After a Dog Bite in Missouri

 Special timing issues may apply if a child was bitten, the dog was owned by a government entity, or the bite occurred on property with separate premises liability issues.
 For more background, see the firm’s guide to the Missouri statute of limitations for personal injury.

-When Should You Call a Missouri Dog Bite Lawyer?
+Is It Time to Call a Missouri Dog Bite Lawyer?

 Consider legal help if the bite required medical treatment, caused scarring, involved a child, happened because a dog was loose or uncontrolled, or if an insurer contacts you quickly.
 A lawyer can help identify insurance coverage, preserve evidence, calculate damages, and communicate with the insurance company for you.